 - Among the state’s most highly prepared high school graduates, those with the required A-G courses, enrollment in UC and Cal State declined from 67 percent to 55 percent since 2006,

 In an earlier study, PPIC projected that by 2025, a quarter of California adults will have a bachelor’s degree, but 41 percent of jobs will require it, a shortfall of one million college graduates.

 “The high cost is driving away the students that really need to reach, especially poor students and students of color,” said Manny Barbara, Vice President of the

 Silicon Valley Education Foundation.
 Barbara recalled that when he was a student at San Jose State University many years ago, he earned $5 an hour as a waiter, and after one 30-hour workweek he was able to pay his tuition.
 Today, he said, it would take at least ten weeks for a student to earn enough money for tuition.
 “My fear is we’re becoming a two-tier society if we’re not there already.”

 Barbara said he hopes these reports will show legislators and voters the value of higher education.
 If that doesn’t work, UC Berkeley’s Henry Brady has another idea, what he calls his “Swiftian proposal.”
 In the spirit of A Modest Proposal, the author’s satirical essay about selling children from impoverished families as food to ease the famine for the wealthy class, Brady suggested turning “all college campuses into prisons, thus getting $50,000 per student.”

-Filed under: California Colleges, CALPADS, College and Career Preparation, College Completion, College Enrollment, Community Colleges, Data, Equity issues, Featured, Reporting & Analysis, Research, Science, Math (STEM), UC and CSU, Workforce preparation · Tags: California Community Colleges, Math, Math Preparation
+Filed under: California Colleges, CALPADS, College and Career Preparation, College Completion, College Enrollment, Community Colleges, Data, Equity issues, Featured, Reporting & Analysis, Research and Reports, Science, Math (STEM), UC and CSU, Workforce preparation · Tags: Community Colleges, Math, Math Preparation